Taming Convergence for Asynchronous Stochastic Gradient Descent with Unbounded Delay in Non-Convex Learning: Convergence analysis

-In what follows, we show that Assumption~\ref{assum4} unifies two known delay models as special cases and implies a new delay model that has not been considered in the literature thus far.
+We can see from the proofs of Theorems~\ref{Theo1} and \ref{Theo2} that the non-negative sequence $\{c_{i}\}_{i=1}^{\infty}$, gauranteed by Assumption \ref{assump_delay}, is a mathematical construct that plays a key role in establishing the convergence of both Async-SGD algorithms.
+In what follows, we show that Assumption~\ref{assump_delay} unifies two known delay models as special cases.
 The first special case is the bounded delay model, which has been widely assumed and investigated in the literature (cf. \cite{lian2015asynchronous,huo2017asynchronous} etc.).
 This model is reasonable as long as the gradient computation workload is finite for all workers.
-Assume that $\tau_k$ is bounded by a constant $T$.
-Then, since $P(\tau > T)=0,$ Eq.~(\ref{relation}) could be written as:

-It is easy to see that the weight sequence with $c_j = 0$ for $j > T$ and the subsequence $\{c_i\}_{i=1}^{T}$ chosen according to (\ref{eqn_bnded_delay}) satisfies (\ref{relation}).
-Hence, we have the following convergence result for the bounded delay model (see Appendix 4 for proof details): \begin{mypro} (\textbf{Bounded Delay}) If the random delays in gradient updates $\{\tau_k\}_{k=1}^{\infty}$ are uniformly upper bounded by a constant $T>0$, then $\{c_i\}_{i=1}^{\infty}$ exists.
-Hence, Async-SGD and Async-SGDI converge with rates $o(1/\sqrt{k})$ and $o(1/k)$, respectively. \end{mypro}
+Assume that $\tau_k$ is bounded by a constant $T$. \begin{mypro} (\textbf{Bounded Delay}) If the random delays in gradient updates $\{\tau_k\}_{k=1}^{\infty}$ are uniformly upper bounded by a constant $T>0$, then it satisfies Assumption \ref{assump_delay}. \end{mypro}

 The second delay model is such that the sequence of random delays $\{\tau_k\}_{k=1}^{\infty}$ are i.i.d. and the underlying distribution has a finite second moment.
 This model is reasonable when the number of iterations is large and the system has reached the stationary state.
-For this case, we have the following result (see Appendix 4 for proof details):
+For this case, we have the following result:

 \begin{mypro} (\textbf{I.I.D.
-Random Delay}) If the random delays $\tau_k$, $\forall k$, are i.i.d. and the underlying distribution has a finite second moment, then $\{c_i\}_{i=1}^{\infty}$ exists.
-Hence, Async-SGD and Async-SGDI converge with rates $o(1/\sqrt{k})$ and $o(1/k)$, respectively. \end{mypro}
+Random Delay}) If the random delays $\tau_k$, $\forall k$, are i.i.d. and the underlying distribution has a finite second moment, then it satisfies Assumption \ref{assump_delay}. \end{mypro}

-Next, we consider the case where the distributions for all random delay variables are different, but all distributions are uniformly upper bounded by a series that has a finite second moment.
-In this case, we have the following result (see Appendix 4 for proof details):